kruzmanis29/kruzmanis29/README.md

 - 👀 I’m interested in ...
 Programming skills
 - 🌱 I’m currently learning ...
 Telecomunication
 - 💞️ I’m looking to collaborate on ...
 Freelance
-- 📫 How to reach me ... convertations @psyco
+- 📫 How to reach me ... conversations @psyco

 <!---
 kruzmanis29/kruzmanis29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.